inkcontent/dev-manual/source/getting-started/packageJsonFile.rst

 .. warning::

-  You should never alter the ``id`` field inside ``inkplugin`` custom section.
-As this will compromise the integrity of your plugin and it might get unstable.
+  It is prohibited to modify the ``id`` field in ``inkplugin`` section of your package.json file.
+This field uniquely identifies your plugin and it is used in operations like updating/activating/deactivating plugin.